pipelight/doc.pipelight/helpers/docker.md

 # Docker helpers <Badge type="warning" text="beta" />

-Pipelight is flexible but becomes way too verbose when implementing already wide spread automation methodes like docker testing and deployment.
+Pipelight is flexible but becomes way too verbose when implementing already wide spread automation methodes like **docker testing and deployment**.

 This is where Typescript comes to the rescue with docker helpers.
 It will write the needed commands based on a Docker, Container, Network...
 Object definition.